elbertsoftware/langchain-projects/pdf-query/README.md

 ## Using Venv [Optional]

-These instructions are included if you wish to use venv to manage your evironment and dependencies instead of Pipenv.
+These instructions are included if you wish to use venv to manage your environment and dependencies instead of Pipenv.

 ```
 # Create the venv virtual environment